Header Image

 Medikinet retard and Medikinet adult (which are bioidentical) had an average duration of action of 4.58 hours (n = 132) at an average of 20.64 mg, Ritalin adult and Ritalin LA (which are also bioidentical) had an average duration of action of 4.74 hours (n = 31) at an average of 26.3 mg.

-2. Dose level
+2. Single dose level

 3. Stomach passage speed

 In addition to the speed of passage through the small intestine, gastric function also plays a role.
 Gastric motility and emptying rate influence how quickly a substance reaches the small intestine.
 In the case of paracetamol, for example, gastric emptying is the speed-determining step for the appearance of the substance in the blood plasma.
-Delayed or even accelerated gastric emptying can therefore fundamentally influence the kinetics of orally absorbed drugs, so that, for example, the necessary drug levels are not reached or only reached with a delay
+Delayed or even accelerated gastric emptying can therefore fundamentally influence the kinetics of orally absorbed drugs, so that, for example, the necessary drug levels are not reached or only reached with a delay23

 With age, the surface area of the small intestine and the speed of gastric emptying decrease.
 At the same time, the gastric pH increases.
-Nevertheless, these changes usually have no effect on drug adsorption.
+Nevertheless, these changes usually have no effect on drug absorption.2425

 4. Small intestine